Sancerre Rouge La Croix du Roy

 Winemaking

-Harvest hand-picked and brought to the winery in 40-kg crates
+Hand picked and brought to the winery in 40-kg picking boxes

 Pumping-over and punching only from time to time

-Blended and racked in November 2021, then aged in vats for another 20 months an bottled in July 2023.
+Blended and racked in October 2022, then aged in vats for another 20 months.
+Bottled in June 2024.

 Tasting notes

-Ageing potential: 5 - 6 years and appealing right now
+Ageing potential: 5 - 6 years and appealing at this time

 Serving temperature: 12 - 14°